aw-mfe/esmcheckds2/README.rst

 **Updates from esm-check-ds v1:**

--  Hundeds of times faster - completely rewritten to perform mininum number of queries instead of querying for every datasource.
+-  Hundeds of times faster!

+-  Completely rewritten to perform limited queries regardless of the number of datasources.

 -  McAfee ESM 9.x and 10.x versions are now supported in a single script.